lanacee/project-safe-journey/README.md

 # Safe Journey

-Safe Journey was created for people who may encounter discrimination or harassment when travelling, such as women, people of colour and members of the LGBTQI+ community.
-The app allows users to report both their positive and negative experiences in other countries.
-Users can rate a location out of 5 stars and provide detailed information about their experiences.
-Sharing this information allows others to make well-informed decisions about their travel plans.
+Safe Journey was created for people who may encounter discrimination or harassment when travelling, such as members of the LGBTQIA+ community, people of colour and women.
+The app allows users to report their experiences when travelling in other countries.
+Users can rate a country out of 5 for and provide detailed information about their experiences.
+Sharing this information allows others to be prepared and to make well-informed decisions about where and how they travel.

 [View the app here](#)

 Sample account:
 ```
-Username: test
+Username: demo
-Password: test
+Password: demo
 ```
-## Technologies used

-Safe Journey was built over a 4-day sprint and is a full-stack responsive application using the MERN stack of MongoDB, Express, Node.js and React.

-- Javascript
-- HTML
-- CSS
-- Bootstrap
-- Node.Js
-- Express
-- React
-- MongoDB
-- Google Maps API
-- Heroku
-- Figma
-- Trello

 ## Features